AC ChievoVerona: Series of promotions

-In 1964, Luigi Campedelli, a businessman and owner of the Paluani company, was named new Chievo chairman.
-Under Campedelli's presidency, Chievo climbed through the entire Italian football pyramid, reaching the Serie D after the 1974–75 season.
-Under the name "Paluani Chievo", the team was promoted to Serie C2 in 1986.
-As a consequence of promotion, Chievo was forced to move to the Stadio Marcantonio Bentegodi, the main venue in Verona; another promotion, to Serie C1, followed in 1989.
-In 1990, the team changed its name to its current one, "A.C.
-ChievoVerona."
+In 1964, Luigi Campedelli, a businessman and owner of the Paluani company, was named the new Chievo chairman.
+Under Campedelli's presidency, Chievo climbed through the Italian football pyramid, reaching the Serie D after the 1974–75 season.
+Under the name Paluani Chievo the team was promoted to Serie C2 in 1986.
+Due to promotion, Chievo was forced to move to the Stadio Marcantonio Bentegodi, the main venue in Verona; another promotion to Serie C1 followed in 1989.
+In 1990, the team changed its name to its current one, A.C.
+ChievoVerona.

 In 1992, President Luigi Campedelli, who had returned at the helm of the club two years before, died of a heart attack, and his son Luca Campedelli, aged just 23, became the new and youngest chairman of an Italian professional football club.
 Campedelli promoted Giovanni Sartori to director of football and named Alberto Malesani as the new head coach.
 Under Malesani, the team astonishingly won the Serie C1 and was promoted to Serie B, where city rival Hellas Verona was playing at the time.
 In 1997, after Malesani signed for Fiorentina, Silvio Baldini was appointed the new head coach.
 The following season, with Domenico Caso as the coach, saw the first dismissal of a coach during the presidency of Luca Campedelli, with Caso being fired and replaced with Lorenzo Balestro.
 It was during these years that the nickname "mussi volanti" ("flying donkeys") was born.
-It originated from supporters of their crosstown rivals Hellas, who would mock long-suffering Chievo supporters that Chievo will only be promoted if "donkeys could fly" (equivalent of the English language falsism "if pigs could fly", denoting an impossible dream).
+It originated from supporters of their crosstown rivals Hellas, who would mock long-suffering Chievo supporters that Chievo will only be promoted if "donkeys could fly" (the equivalent of the English language falsism "if pigs could fly," denoting an impossible dream).

 In 2000–01, Luigi Delneri was signed as coach and led Chievo, by virtue of its third-place finish in Serie B, to promotion to Serie A, the first time in team history that it had reached the top tier of Italian football.